-We need to stop pretending AI is just a shiny new toy for writing emails or debugging code because the uncomfortable truth is that it is revolutionizing cybercrime right under our noses.
-While the corporate world is busy marveling at productivity hacks, cybercriminals are quietly building an industrial complex of malicious Large Language Models.
-We are witnessing a fundamental shift in the threat landscape where the safety filters we rely on in tools like ChatGPT are completely nonexistent.
-The bad guys are not just bypassing these rails.
-They are building their own tracks.
+We need to accept that AI is not just for writing emails or debugging code because it can also be industrialized within cybercrime.
+While the corporate world utilizes productivity hacks, cybercriminals operate malicious Large Language Models.
+In this threat landscape, the safety filters we rely on in tools like ChatGPT are absent.
+The bad guys are not bypassing rails; they have their own tracks.

-Also, threats like LameHug and MalTerminal are game-changers because they transform malware from a static script into a dynamic agent that thinks on its feet.
-These programs do not just contain bad code.
-They contain the ability to reach out to an AI, pretend to be a system administrator, and ask for fresh commands to steal your data.
+Tools like LameHug and MalTerminal also function as dynamic agents.
+These programs contain the ability to reach out to an AI, pretend to be a system administrator, and ask for fresh commands to steal data.

-This shift requires us to start looking for the conversation between the attacker and the LLM itself.
-If security teams are not actively scanning for specific indicators like API keys hidden in binaries or unexpected traffic communicating with AI platforms, there is a risk of missing the bigger picture.
-To stay effective, the focus really needs to expand to include detecting the prompts and intent behind the code rather than just the final payload.
+This requires us to look for the conversation between the attacker and the LLM.
+If security teams are not actively scanning for indicators like API keys hidden in binaries or traffic communicating with AI platforms, they risk missing the broader context.
+To stay effective, the focus needs to expand to include detecting the prompts and intent behind the code.

-In this blog, we will analyze the rise of malicious LLMs like WormGPT and the shift toward LLM-embedded malware.
-We will also equip you with a hunting checklist to detect the unique artifacts these AI-driven threats leave behind
+In this blog, we will analyze malicious LLMs like WormGPT and the usage of LLM capabilities in malware.
+We will also equip you with a hunting checklist to detect the artifacts these threats leave behind.

-Unlike the mainstream models we use that have safety filters, these malicious models are designed specifically to have zero ethical constraints.
-They will happily help anyone generate malware, write exploit code, or craft the perfect phishing email.
+Unlike the mainstream models that possess safety filters, these malicious models function without ethical constraints.
+They assist users in generating malware, writing exploit code, or crafting phishing emails.

-If you want to understand this threat, you have to start with WormGPT.
-This tool surfaced in July 2023, marketing itself as the "uncensored" alternative to tools like ChatGPT.
+To understand this threat, one looks to WormGPT.
+This tool surfaced in July 2023 as the "uncensored" alternative to standard platforms.

-It was built on the open-source GPT-J 6B model but fine-tuned on a nasty diet of malware code, exploit write-ups, and phishing templates.
+It was built on the open-source GPT-J 6B model and fine-tuned on malware code, exploit write-ups, and phishing templates.
 This training made it fluent in the tactics, techniques, and procedures (TTPs) of cybercrime.

-The scary part?
-It writes incredible Business Email Compromise (BEC) messages without the bad grammar that usually tips us off.
-It also does "malware scaffolding", writing code snippets to build malware fast [1].
+It writes Business Email Compromise (BEC) messages without the grammatical errors that usually serve as indicators.
+It also performs "malware scaffolding" by writing code snippets to build malware efficiently [1].

-After the original version got too much media heat, they launched WormGPT 4.
-This is a fully commercialized service sold on Telegram that advertises a complete rejection of ethical boundaries.
+Following media attention on the original version, the developers launched WormGPT 4.
+This is a commercialized service sold on Telegram that operates without ethical boundaries.

-Look at what happens when a user asks it to lock down PDF files on a Windows machine.
-The response is chillingly effective [1]:
+When a user asks it to lock down PDF files on a Windows machine, the response is not bad [1]:

 |